Papers chairs: Braxton Boren and Areti Andreopoulou

 Presenting authors (one per paper for all 3 categories) will be required to pay the full 4-day convention registration fee (member and student member rates are lower than nonmember rates).

 All convention papers will be available in the AES E-Library no earlier than 10 days before the convention starts.
-All AES members now have free access to the E-Library.
-Any author paying for a four day All Access badge will also be given free access to download the convention papers from the E-Library.
+All individual AES members now have free access to the E-Library.
+Any non-member author paying the non-member price for a four day All Access badge will also be given free access to download the convention papers from the E-Library.

 Presenting authors who are student members and whose convention papers (Cat.
 1 or 2) are accepted will be eligible for the Student Paper Award at the 143rd; peer-reviewed Cat.
 1 papers are given preference by the award judges.